 These assignments will be rough drafts of the different sections in your research proposal.
 These assignments will be turned in before the research proposal so that you can receive feedback and incorporate the feedback into your final paper.
 Each milestone assignment will be worth 50 points.

-- Literature review (50 points) (Due: 09/22/22) - References (50 points) (Due: 10/06 /22)
+• Literature review (50 points) (Due: 3/1/23)

-- Proposed research (50 points) (Due: 10/20/22) - Methods (50 points) (Due: 11/03/22)
+• Proposed research (50 points) (Due: 4/5/23)

+• Methods (50 points) (Due: 4/19/23)